SauravMaheshkar/hivegraph/.github/README.md

-# python-template
+# HiveGraph
-General Purpose Repository Template for Python Projects
+Python Framework for working with Graph Neural Networks